hasanmoudud/geocompr/main.md

 area is half of the base width times its height or $A = B * H / 2$.
 In this case $10 * 10 / 2 = 50$.
 ]
-The problem is that code is clunky and must by re-typed we want to run it on another triangle matrix.
+The problem is that code is clunky and must by re-typed if we want to run it on another triangle matrix.
 To make the code more generalizable, we will see how it can be converted into a function in the next section (\@ref(functions)).

 Step 4 requires steps 2 and 3 to be undertaken not just on one triangle (as demonstrated above) but on all triangles.